ayequill/Bash-Scripts/README.md

 `gitts`

-- Add new files quicly.
+- Add new files quickly.
 It adds the last modified file to the staging area.
-- Prompts user for a commit message.
+- Prompts the user for a commit message.

 ## Getting Started